 '''

-package com.commonsware.android.camera;

-import android.hardware.Camera;

-class FFCFinder extends CameraFinder {
+@Override

+public void onResume() {

+super.onResume();

-Camera open() {
+if (Build.VERSION.SDK_INT>=Build.VERSION_CODES.GINGERBREAD) {

 Camera.CameraInfo info=new Camera.CameraInfo();

 for (int i=0;i<Camera.getNumberOfCameras();i++) {

+Camera.getCameraInfo(i, info);

+}

+}

 '''

 '''

-Camera.getCameraInfo(i, info);

 if (info.facing==Camera.CameraInfo.CAMERA_FACING_FRONT) {

-return(Camera.open(i));
+camera=Camera.open(i);

 }

 }

-return(Camera.open());
+if (camera==null) {

+camera=Camera.open();

 }

 '''

-If it does, we open that specific camera via the open() method taking a camera index as a parameter.
-If we make it through the full list without finding a front-facing camera, we shrug our virtual shoulders and default to the default camera via open().
+If we are on Gingerbread (API Level 9) or higher, then we iterate over all cameras on the device (getNumberOfCameras()), get the Camera.CameraInfo for each (getCameraInfo()), and see if the camera index in question points to a front-facing camera.
+If it does, we open that specific camera via the open() method that takes a camera index as a parameter.
+If we make it through the full list without finding a front-facing camera, we shrug our virtual shoulders and default to the default camera via the zero-parameter open().